Our Guide to Under-Cabinet Lighting

-Cooking dinner can be difficult when your countertops or stove are in the shadows.
-These tips can help you add beautiful and practical task lighting into the kitchen, office, and other hardworking rooms.
+Under-cabinet lighting makes cooking meals easier and keeps your kitchen surfaces out of the shadows.
+These tips can help you add beautiful and practical under-cabinet track lighting to the kitchen, office, and other hardworking rooms.

-For an easy do-it-yourself option, select a plug-in fixture.
-They attach to the underside of a cabinet or shelf and can be plugged into any nearby outlet.
+If you want to install under-cabinet lighting, select the easiest option.
+A plug-in fixture attaches to the underside of a cabinet or shelf and can be inserted into any nearby outlet.
 These fixtures must be turned on and off using a switch on the unit, and the wires are not hidden.
 Tape or rope lights are one plug-in option.
 These clear plastic tubes are filled with small LED bulbs that cast a soft glow.

-For more serious task lighting, choose a fluorescent strip, a track light with halogen bulbs, or puck lights with halogen bulbs.
+For more serious under-counter lighting, choose a fluorescent strip, a track light with halogen bulbs, or puck lights with halogen bulbs.
 These touch-operated disks are surface-mounted and easy to install.
 They are battery-operated and come in several wattages to provide bright light.
-Be careful where they are used, however, as high-wattage halogen bulbs can put off a lot of heat and shouldn't be installed near anything flammable.
+Be careful with under-cabinet lighting placement, however, as high-wattage halogen bulbs can put off a lot of heat and shouldn't be installed near anything flammable.

 For a seamless look, consider investing in hard-wired light fixtures, which become virtually invisible once installed.
 Recessed puck lights are low-profile lights that must be installed directly into shelves and, if not done during new home construction, require modifications to the cabinet.
 Unless you have experience doing electrical work, a professional will need to install these and other hard-wired models, which must tap into a power source or have a new circuit added to the area.
 Other hard-wired options include custom-size track lights and slim-line strip lights.

-- LED lights are extremely efficient and generate very little heat, but their light isn't as natural as other options.
-Their expensive price tag is offset by a very long life span.
+- LED under-cabinet lighting is extremely efficient and generateslittle heat, but their light isn't as natural as other options.
+Their expensive price tag is offset by a long life-span.

-- Halogen lights are efficient, long-lasting, bright, and offer a natural yellow-white light.
-Excessive heat can be a problem so they are best used with a dimmer.
+- Halogen lights are efficient, long-lasting, bright, and emit a natural yellow-white light.
+Excessive heat can be a problem, so they are best used with a dimmer.

-- Xenon lights are similar to halogen lights but burn brighter and with less heat.
-They are expensive but have the longest life span of all bulbs.
+- Xenon lights are similar to halogen lights but burn brighter and put off less heat.
+They are expensive but have the longest life-span of all bulbs.